In the BBC? Yeah, You Know Me!

 Phrasee had a “kind of a big deal” moment as we were featured in the BBC in an article called “Why artificial intelligence is being used to write adverts.”
 It’s an excellent discussion of how AI is working together with human copywriters to improve upon what they’re already doing by applying some data to the process.

-And while we’re flattered (blushing, really, if we’re being honest), the real hero of the story is Saul Lopes, director of CRM at Dixons Carphone, who fellow marketers can learn a lot from.
+And while we’re flattered (blushing, really, if we’re being honest), the real hero of the story is Saul Lopes, former director of CRM at Currys (formerly Dixons Carphone), who fellow marketers can learn a lot from.

 Here are just a few highlights: